OSGeo/gdal/gdal/doc/source/sponsors/index.rst

-- Silver level:
+- Bronze level:

-  .. _silver-sponsors:
+  .. _bronze-sponsors:
   .. container:: horizontal-logos

     ..
 Note: they will appear in randomized order in HTML